rudyharrelson/swearjar/README.md

 # Swear Jar
 This program listens to a microphone and counts utterances of swears.
 Currently, the program is only supported on [Windows](https://www.microsoft.com/en-us/windows) systems.
 Requires an [Internet connection](https://simple.wikipedia.org/wiki/Internet) to function, as it relies on the [Google Web Speech API](https://www.google.com/chrome/demos/speech.html) to translate audio to text.
 SwearJar is written in [Python 3](https://www.python.org/downloads/), and compiled to C using [PyInstaller](https://www.pyinstaller.org/).

++ **Note:** The Google API used is limited to 50 uses per day.
+Meaning you could get approximately ~5 minutes of using this program uninterrupted.
+This may change in the future, depending on our options.
+Ideally the program will be able to run for hours uninterrupted and transcribe considerable amounts of text.
+But stuff like that tends to cost money.

 ## Single-File Executable (AKA "Normal Mode")
 Through the mystical powers of science, we are able to compile the Python program and all its requisite code libraries into a single executable file for Windows.
 You can find the latest version at [/bin/swearjar.exe](https://github.com/rudyharrelson/swearjar/raw/master/bin/swearjar.exe).
 Just run 'swearjar.exe' and you're done!
 ![](https://i.imgur.com/jzR0lHd.png)